Frequently Asked Questions

 How can I qualify for an Application Fee Waiver?

-You can also qualify for an application fee waiver if you filled out an interest form during an International Admissions Counselor's overseas visit or during a campus visit program hosted by Kent State International Admissions Office.
+- Students have filled out an interest form during an International Admissions Counselor's overseas visit or during a campus visit program hosted by Kent State International Admissions Office.

 How much does it cost to study at Kent State?